 - 1. Design and Performance Requirements, General: - a.
 Refer to FM Global requirements for recommended sprinkler system design criteria including coverage requirements, guidance on sprinkler temperature ratings, water supply, and hydraulic calculation procedures. - b.
 Hydraulically design the sprinkler system using an area-density procedure acceptable to FM Global. - c.
 Safety Factor: Provide a 10 psi hydraulic safety factor. - d.
 Hydraulic Calculations: FM Global allows the hose stream allowance in hydraulic calculations to be taken at the street hydrant.
 For residential areas of buildings, FM Global allows a hydraulic area to be defined taken as the sprinkler heads within an apartment unit, less those in small closet rooms, combined with the four closest heads in the corridor along the path of egress.
 Confirm current requirements with FM Global. - 2.
 System Piping: - a.
-All sprinkler piping shall be concealed in ceilings, walls or soffits to the extent possible. - 3.
+The use of CPVC (chlorinated polyvinyl chloride) pipes shall be reviewed and approved by GW.
+Steel pipe is preferred. - i.
+CPVC piping in residence halls must be completely concealed. - b.
+All sprinkler piping shall be concealed in ceilings, walls or soffits to the extent possible. - c.
+All openings and gaps around pipe penetrations shall be sealed with rodent/pest-resistant materials. - 3.
 Escutcheons: - a.
 Wall and Ceiling Escutcheon Plates: Provide for sprinkler and standpipe piping passing through walls and ceilings approved type, one-piece or split type escutcheon plates.
 Secure plates in place with set screws or other approved positive means.